 IV.D.1.
-Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core) IV.D.2.
-Faculty Scholarly Activity IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
-(Core) IV.D.2.a).(1) Faculty members must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
-(Detail) IV.D.2.a).(2) Some members of the faculty should also demonstrate scholarship by one or more of the following: (Detail) IV.D.2.a).(2).(a) peer-reviewed funding; (Detail) IV.D.2.a).(2).(b) publication of original research or review articles in peer-reviewed journals or chapters in textbooks; IV.D.2.a).(2).(c) publication or presentation of case reports or clinical series at local, regional, or national professional and scientific society meetings; or, (Detail)

-IV.D.2.a).(2).(d)
+Program Responsibilities

+IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+(Core)

+IV.D.2.
+Faculty Scholarly Activity

+IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
+(Core)

+IV.D.2.a).(1) The faculty must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
+(Detail)

+IV.D.2.a).(2) Some members of the faculty must also demonstrate scholarship by one or more of the following: (Detail)

+IV.D.2.a).(2).(a) peer-reviewed funding; (Detail)